Diamer-Bhasha Dam A World Class Mega-hydro Project: Chinese Engineer - UrduPoint

 The construction of dam will create 16,500 jobs and consume a huge quantity of cement and steel, which will give boost to the local industry.

-The main purpose of the dam is water storage and production of 4,500MW cheap and affordable electricity for meeting the country's energy requirements.
+The main purpose of the dam was water storage and production of 4,500MW cheap and affordable electricity for meeting the country's energy requirements.